toocozzy/toocozzy/README.md

 - 🔭 I’m currently working on ... the personal portfolio
 - 🌱 I’m currently learning ...
 React.js
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on ... some challenging projects
 - 🤔 I’m looking for help with ...
+React.js
-- 💬 Ask me about...anything!
+- 💬 Ask me about ... anything!
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
+I'm very passionate about music

 ### Technologies I'm familiar with: